 In today’s litigious climate, the rise of the “nuclear” legal verdict – one that surpasses $10 million – is an all-too-real trend.
-In 2017, the 10 largest U.S. jury verdicts ranged from $22 million to $4.6 billion.
+In 2018, the 100 largest U.S. jury verdicts ranged from $22 million to $4.6 billion.

 What’s behind the escalation in jumbo jury awards and related legal costs?
 The liability landscape is changing in many ways, but three issues in particular are having a substantial impact.

 1. Corporate mistrust

 According to one comprehensive analysis of jury verdicts, the highest maximum verdicts are returned in business and product liability actions.
 Why?
 Corporate mistrust is likely playing a role, leading to juries feeling more sympathy for injured plaintiffs – and wanting to punish offending companies.